dmalyuta/dotfiles/README.md

  1. When in its first run Emacs auto-installs [pdf-tools](https://github.com/politza/pdf-tools), the error ``Error (use-package): pdf-tools :config: No executable `epdfinfo' found`` might be thrown.
 Then you just need to restart Emacs.
 The error will never appear again.
  2. Sometimes weird errors come up in the first run of Emacs when all packages are being auto-installed (e.g. sometimes I get an `Assertion failed: (or (= (buffer-size tar-data-buffer) (buffer-size)) ...)`).
 Then just restart Emacs - the error will go away and the auto-installation will proceed.
+ 3. For Ubuntu 14.04: an error may be thrown during installation is `apt-get update` fails due to a "Hash Sum mismatch".
+The solution is to run `sudo rm -vf /var/lib/apt/lists/* && sudo apt-get clean && sudo apt-get update` (possible several times until the "Hash Sum mismatch" warning disappears), then running the installation script again.

 ## TODO